Axway/Cloud-Automation/APIM/Techlabs/Policy_Studio/Authentication_based_quota_policy/Readme.md

 ### New **"Authentication"** policy
 We are going to isolate the identification part in an independent Policy.
 At the same time you will test the reuse of policies.
-We are therefore going to create a new policy: **"Authentication".
+We are therefore going to create a new policy: **"Authentication"**.
 This policy will authenticate the user using basic authentication (use of an identifier / password pair) when logging in.
 - Return to the **"Policy Studio"** interface (bottom menu)

 - Right click on the **"TechLabs"** container in the Axway Policy Studio explorer, on the left-hand section of the interface.